wavefrontHQ/docs/pages/doc/trace_data_query.md

 A trace query:
 1. Finds the spans that match the description you specify.
-2. Returns the traces that contain one or more qualifying spans.
+2. Returns the traces that contain a qualifying span.

 For example, you can use a trace query to return traces that contain at least one span that meets all of the following criteria:
 * Is longer than 45 milliseconds.